joyrexus/regula/README.md

 # Regula

-As organizations face increasing pressure to improve efficiency while maintaining control, the ability to combine sophisticated decision logic with modern workflow platforms is essential.

 Regula is a rules engine library specifically designed for compliance tracking within long-running business processes.
 It provides a structured specification for defining JSON-based rulesets whose evaluations evolve over time based on input from various data sources.

 At its core, Regula serves as both a ruleset manager and an evaluator, enabling users to: